“Learning how to throw the shot put and the discus is hard!”

 The Wind Up 1 start and the Pillar 2 start have similar objectives, but both eliminate a lot of excess motion in different ways.

-… and excess motion is what destroys technique, crushes balance and thus speed, and increases the likelihood of fouls, lost distance, and slow-down of technical development.
+and increases the likelihood of fouls, lost distance, and slow-down of technical development.

 It’s also where young throwers tend to get out of control.